+Last month the Trump administration tried to repeal the Affordable Care Act but they did not have enough Republican support to vote the GOP health-care plan into action.
 Nevertheless, Healthcare reform remains a top priority for the Trump administration as they hope to repeal the ACA before tackling their plans for a tax overhaul.
 With the current political climate on healthcare and the ballooning costs of insurance premiums many employers have started to look for less conventional means to find affordable and stable healthcare for their employees.
 One such option has become a popular trend in recent years and that’s self-funded health plans.

 Self-funded healthcare plans were once considered only an option for large enterprises with the resources and funds to assume the risks and expenses that come with paying the claims of their workforce.
 That notion is rapidly changing as recent data suggest that large numbers of small and mid-size companies are joining the self-funded trend within the past 5 years.
 If managed correctly, a self-funded employer could save 10% to 25% of their healthcare costs by eliminating the profit margins imposed on premiums from carriers of fully funded plans.
 Those potential savings are nothing new though.
 Neither are the potential risks of self-funded plans – they are a high risk, high reward healthcare strategy.
 As much as a company could save on their healthcare benefits over the long term, they could just as easily encounter unexpected, catastrophic claims that could cripple a smaller business.
 For example, an employee battling an obscure form of cancer for multiple years could rack up millions of dollars in claims and the employer could be stuck footing the bill.